Resources

 Languages of Loss by Sasha Bates

-BOOK: Languages of Loss: A psychotherapist's journey through grief
+BIOGRAPHY/AUTOBIOGRAPHY: Languages of Loss: A psychotherapist's journey through grief.

 See You Soon by Philippa Skinner

-BOOK: An honest and reflective account of a mother's story as she faces up to and lives through her son's death from a heroin overdose in 2007.
-Skinner is writing for those who are bereaved, those seeking to support people who are, and also, more specifically, for people affected by addiction
+BIOGRAPHY/AUTOBIOGRAPHY: An honest and reflective account of a mother's story as she faces up to and lives through her son's death from a heroin overdose in 2007.
+Skinner is writing for those who are bereaved, those seeking to support people who are, and also, more specifically, for people affected by addiction.

 If There’s Anything I Can Do: How to Help Someone Who Has Been Bereaved by Caroline Voaden